Montenegro Country Summary

 Bribery & Corruption

-Corruption remains a significant issue in Montenegro, affecting both public and private sectors, with a corruption perceptions index of 46.
-Despite some progress in combating corruption, including the establishment of a National Council and ongoing high-level investigations, foreign investors still view corruption as a major obstacle.
-The regulatory environment is complex and inconsistently applied, particularly at the municipal level, leading to widespread bribery and a lack of effective integrity mechanisms.
+Corruption remains a significant issue in Montenegro, affecting both public and private sectors, with a Transparency International corruption perceptions index score of 46.
+While the government has made some strides in combating corruption, including the establishment of a National Council for the Fight against Corruption and high-level investigations, challenges persist, particularly in government procurement and municipal regulations.
+Foreign investors often cite corruption as a barrier to investment, and the enforcement of anti-corruption laws is hampered by inadequate institutional coordination.

 Economy

-Montenegro's economy is primarily driven by tourism, energy, and agriculture, with tourism contributing approximately 25% to GDP.
-The country is undergoing significant energy sector transformations aimed at increasing renewable energy reliance, while infrastructure development, including highway construction, is a government priority.
-Despite a decline in foreign direct investment in 2023, Montenegro has seen a GDP growth of 6%, aided by strong private consumption and a robust tourism season.
+Montenegro's economy is primarily driven by tourism, energy, and agriculture, with tourism contributing approximately 25% to GDP, and possibly more when accounting for the informal sector.
+The energy sector is undergoing significant transformation, focusing on renewable resources, while the government is prioritizing infrastructure development, including new highways.
+Despite a decline in foreign direct investment in 2023, Montenegro has seen a reduction in its public debt-to-GDP ratio, which has improved due to strong economic growth and repayments.

-Montenegro's investment climate is characterized by a legal framework that encourages foreign direct investment (FDI), allowing foreign entities to own 100% of domestic companies and repatriate profits without restrictions.
-However, the country faces challenges such as a reliance on imports, a significant grey economy, and ongoing issues with corruption and the rule of law, which hinder the establishment of a fully liberal business environment.
-Despite these obstacles, Montenegro has made strides in simplifying business registration and improving transparency, aiming to attract more foreign investment, particularly in the tourism, energy, and agriculture sectors.
+Montenegro's investment climate is characterized by a framework that encourages foreign direct investment (FDI), allowing foreign entities to own 100% of domestic companies and repatriate profits without restrictions.
+However, the country faces challenges such as a reliance on imports, a significant grey economy, and ongoing issues with corruption and weak enforcement of laws, which hinder the establishment of a fully liberal business environment.
+Despite these challenges, the government is actively working to improve the investment landscape through reforms and the establishment of the Montenegrin Investment Agency to promote investment opportunities.

 Buy Full Montenegro Report